 ‘Mother’s Little Helper’

-The song from 1966 effort Aftermath is widely lauded for its otherworldly lead guitar, which Richards reveals came about purely by chance.
+The song from 1966 effort Aftermath is widely lauded for its otherworldly lead guitar, which, like many of the guitarist’s greatest feats, Richards reveals came about purely by chance.

 “It was just one of those things where somebody walked in with it and we went, ‘Look, it’s an electric 12-string.’
 It was just some gashed-up job.
 God knows where it came from or where it went, but I put it together with a bottleneck and we had a riff that tied the whole song together.
 There’s probably some gypsy influence in there somewhere.”

-It’s a killer track and announced The Rolling Stones as high quality songwriters as well as performers.
+It’s a killer track and announced The Rolling Stones as high-quality songwriters as well as performers.
+‘Mother’s Little Helper’ has gone on to typify the danger the band possessed in their early days.

 ‘Paint It Black’